danielmapar/modern-java/README.md

         * Public means the class can be accessed from everywhere.
 If you have a method on a class that you want to expose to all other classes, then use this access modifier.

         * Private means only the defining class can access the data.
 This provides security, by not allowing other classes to change the data directly.
 Instead, they must make changes to the data via the provided methods only.
+            * Private classes are allowed, but only as inner or nested classes.
+If you have a private inner or nested class, then access is restricted to the scope of that outer class.

         * Protected means that access is restricted to the defining class, package, or subclass.
 This will be useful when we get into subclasses and inheritance in a later lesson, as it will allow our subclasses to use variables and methods from the parent class.